A worker checks a solar installation on a roof in Santiago de Chile.

 NDC Partnership

-In the Paris climate agreement, the international community has committed to limit the rise in global temperatures to well below two, and preferably 1.5, degrees Celsius above pre-industrial levels.
+In the Paris Agreement, the international community has committed to limit the rise in global temperatures to well below two, and preferably 1.5, degrees Celsius above pre-industrial levels.

-A novel feature of the Paris Agreement is that industrialised countries, developing countries and emerging economies alike made a joint commitment for the first time to submit Nationally Determined Contributions (NDCs).
-In them, countries set out their plans for cutting greenhouse gas emissions and adapting to climate change.
+A novel feature of the Paris Agreement is that it is the first time that developing countries and emerging economies, beside industrialised countries, made a commitment to submit Nationally Determined Contributions (NDCs).
+In them, countries set out their plans for curbing greenhouse gas emissions and adapting to climate change.

-To help move forward implementation of the NDCs in line with the development goals of the 2030 Agenda, the Federal Ministry for Economic Cooperation and Development (BMZ) joined together in 2016 with the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and other partners to establish the global NDC Partnership.
+To advance swift implementation of the NDCs in line with the development goals of the 2030 Agenda, Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) joined together in 2016 with the Federal Environment Ministry (BMUV) and other partners to establish the global NDC Partnership.

 The NDC Partnership at a glance